Linseed oil properties

 In general, and with an adequate intake, flaxseed oil is a healthy and safe product.
 However, it is necessary to consider a number of precautions:

-More information on blue fish and omega benefits in the listing
+More information on oily fish and omega benefits.

 Other interesting articles